-The nomination of Focal Points, Experts and Observers shall be communicated through a Note Verbale to be sent to the email email@example.com, indicating the name, title, email and role of the nominated participants.
+The nomination of Focal Points, Experts and Observers shall be communicated through a Note Verbale to be sent viaEmail to email@example.com, indicating the name, title, email, phone number and role of the nominated participants.

 Upon receipt of the Note Verbale, the Secretariat will register the participants in REVMOD, and send them the activation links.
 Through this link, Focal Points, Experts and Observers will be able to create their profile in REVMOD and submit it for approval.

-Links have an expiration time of 10 days.
+Links will expire automatically after 10 days.
 If your link does not work, please, send an email to email@example.com, and we will resend the REVMOD activation email to you.
 Always check your spam folder to ensure that you can timely access the link.

-The Secretariat will cross-check the information you have to your profile against the Note Verbale received from the Permanent Mission and will either approve it or ask for clarification as appropriate.
+The Secretariat will cross-check the information you have included inyour profile in REVMOD against the Note Verbale received from the Permanent Mission and will either approve it or ask for clarification, as appropriate.
 Upon approval of the profile, you will have access to the reviews you were assigned.
 You will also be notified per email once your profile is approved.